Preparing Registered Nurses to work in hospital critical care units for over 40 years.

 Graduates of the Registered Nurse – Critical Care Nursing program are prepared to work in a variety of critical care units including:

 Many hospitals have chosen our program (through sponsorship) to prepare their nurses for working in this dynamic specialty field.
-As a result of the current shortage of critical care nurses in Ontario, employment opportunities continue to expand.
+As a result of the current shortage of critical care nurses in Ontario, employment opportunities remain strong.*

 *Source: Critical Care Workforce Profile, Provincial Report May 2017.pdf